fuzzdistor/ya2de/README.md

 Now on under the _"C/C+"_ properties you need to select _"Additional Include Directories"_ and add the path to the include directory for SFML (example: `"C:\SFML 2.5.1\include"`).

 In the same way under the _"Linker"_ properties you have to select _"Additional Library Directories"_ and add the path to the lib directory for SFML (example: `"C:\SFML 2.5.1\lib"`) and you also need to tell the linker where to find the lua library.
-This one is inside the lua-5.4.4 folder in extlibs (example: `"C:\Users\ThisUsersUsername\Downloads\engine\extlibs\lua-5.4.4"`).
+This one is inside the lua-5.4.4 folder in extlibs (example: `"C:\Users\ThisUsersUsername\Downloads\ya2de\extlibs\lua-5.4.4"`).

 After that you can hit _"Apply"_ and close the properties window.

 _**You can now build the project! 🎉**_

-**Please note** that the build is set as dynamically linked so don't forget to copy `sfml-graphics-d-2.dll`, `sfml-window-d-2.dll`, `sfml-system-d-2.dll`, `sfml-audio-d-2.dll` and `openal32.dll` from your `"SFML\bin"` folder and paste them into your executable folder or it will not be able to run.
+> Please take into account that you should configure your debug/launch working directory to the root of the project or else the executable will not be able to find the "scripts", "media" and "data" folders.

-**Also** you should download the "media" and "luascripts" folders from the releases page in order for the example to run at all.
+> Also note that the build is set as dynamically linked so don't forget to copy `sfml-graphics-d-2.dll`, `sfml-window-d-2.dll`, `sfml-system-d-2.dll`, `sfml-audio-d-2.dll` and `openal32.dll` from your `"SFML\bin"` folder and paste them into your executable folder or it will not be able to run.

-You can change the settings to your own accord in order to build a statically linked executable and not have to deal with packaging the dll files all the time, and also while you're at it set it with non-debug libraries to get the most performance out of it!!! (... you should also delete the 60 fps limiter line from the `game.cpp` file lol)
+> You can change the settings to your own accord in order to build a statically linked executable and not have to deal with packaging the dll files all the time, and also while you're at it set it with non-debug libraries to get the most performance out of it!

 ## Building with linux